 Mouthier is an ancient wine village and as such participates in the St. Vernier rotating (like the St Vincent rotating villages of Burgundy).

-The name comes from its Mouthier monastery can be visited on certain days in summer (ask the Association "Welcome to Mouthier").
-There is also a beautiful church that legend holds the place of baptism of St. Cecilia.
+The name comes from its Mouthier monastery.
+There is also a beautiful church that legend holds for the place of baptism of St. Cecilia.

-Around the village are traces of many hiking trails of all levels.
+Around the village are drawn from many hiking trails of all levels.

 In the village nearby, Loue is a river of 1st category known for its trout.